Evagan2018/SDS-Examples/Alif/AppKit/README.md

 ## Layer Type: Board

-The file `Board_HP.clayer.yml` implements the Hardware Abstraction Layer (HAL) layer for the Alif AppKit and is configured for the High-Performance (HP) core of the device.
+The board layer implements the Hardware Abstraction Layer (HAL) layer.
+Depending on the active target that is selected, a different board layers with I/O interfaces is used:

-There are two I/O interfaces available to the application:

-- **USB Interface** is used for SDS file I/O on hardware.
+- `Board/AppKit-E7_M55_HP/Board_HP.clayer.yml`` uses the **USB Interface** for SDS file I/O on the Alif AppKit and is configured for the High-Performance (HP) core of the device.
-- **VSI Interface** is used for SDS file I/O on AVH.
+- `Board/Corstone-300/Board-U55.clayer.yml' uses the **VSI Interface** for SDS file I/O on AVH.

 ## Build Types